Triforce141/Jak2-Start-With-JET-Board/README.md

 # Jak II Hero Mode JET-Board
 Start Hero Mode with the JET-Board in your starting loadout, similar to Jak 3.
+Alternate version of the mod is available that gives you the JET-Board in both normal and hero mode.

 # OpenGoal-Mod-Base
 Serves as a base template for openGOAL mods that will be supported via [OG-ModLauncher](https://github.com/OpenGOAL-Mods/OG-ModLauncher).